IgorFIE/the-knighting-of-sr-isaac/README.md

 ## Enemy Behaviours
 - Afraid: keeps himself at a distance from the player, if player gets close they run away.
-- Agressive: follow the player and attacks.
+- Agressive: follows the player and attacks.
-- Defensive: Gets close to player but Keeps a distance to perform attacks.
+- Defensive: gets close to player but keeps a distance to perform attacks.

-## TODO-FOR-THE-FUTURE-ME
+## TODO-FOR-FUTURE-ME
 Since the limit of space was 13kbs I was out of space but in the future I may:
 - Implement A* algorithm for the enemies to walk.
 - Implement armor items so player/enemeis can have an aditional shield "life" bar wich takes damage before the player/enemies real life.